bryanguillen/catholic-gpt/frontend/CONTRIBUTING.md

   - Reference the related issue (if applicable).
   - Include a clear description of the change.
   - Include screenshots if the change is visual.

+## Project Governance

+🚀 **Who Owns This Project?**

+Catholic GPT is a project started and led by Bryan Guillen to build a Catholic AI assistant that can answer question for members (and those curious about the Church) with as much precision as possible.

+While this is an open source project, the overall vision, roadmap, and major technical decisions are currently maintained by Bryan for now, until the project gets to a more stable place.

+💡 **Who Can Open Issues?**

+At this stage of the project, only the project lead will open issues to maintain a clear development roadmap.
+These will include small feature requests, bugfixes, and internal enhancements (like testing, etc.).
+Stay tuned for more.

+👉 If you have a feature suggestion or bug report, please do one of the following:

+* Comment on an existing issue that seems related
+* Start a discussion in our Discord (see link below)

+🛠️ **Who Can Merge Pull Requests?**

+Right now, only the lead project maintainer will merge pull requests.
+This is to ensure that the overall project vision stays clear for now.

+🎯 **What Type of Contributions Are You Looking For?**

+As mentioned above, here’s what we are actively accepting:

+* ✅ Bug fixes
+* ✅ Minor UI/UX improvements
+* ✅ Improved tests (if applicable)
+* ✅ Documentation improvements

+We are not yet accepting:

+* ❌ Major feature builds without prior discussion
+* ❌ Major refactors, etc.

+📅 When Will This Change?

+As the project matures, the goal is to open up:

+* Public GitHub Issues for all contributors.
+* Feature contributions from trusted contributors.
+* Ownership of certain parts of the project (e.g., frontend, backend, etc.).

+Again, for now, we’re keeping a tight, focused roadmap until the project gains traction.

+✅ If you’re interested in shaping the project’s future, join our Discord (see link below) or contribute to any existing and open issue.

 ## Communication